 The main challenge for Fazenda do Juquinha is to stay within the costs and combine manual field-work with expenses.
 Producing specialty coffee requires time, money, and effort not only during harvest season but especially what comes later, such as entering the market and finding reliable clients.

 The Coffee Quest is enthusiastic to partner up with such entrepreneurial personalities and hopes to establish a long-lasting relationship with them.
 We appreciate the endeavour, the passion and audacity they show, which we believe are essential elements for a brighter and promising future.

 “We would like to thank you, who value our product because if it wasn’t for you, we wouldn’t be able to survive here!
-Many don’t value the producer, but you value our work.” – Eder
+Many don’t value the producer, but you value our work.” – Weder

-The passion and dedication of Eder and Ivan are perceivable from every aspect of their farm.
+The passion and dedication of Weder and Ivan are perceivable from every aspect of their farm.
 The environment, for example, is central to their agenda.
 To avoid chemical fertilizers and prevent soil erosion, they use organic minerals for farming and planned to create a new area where to plant coffee without ploughing the soil first.
 In other words, all minerals present in the soil will be preserved.